HedgeDocs/HedgeDocs.github.io/docs/tools/hedgehog-engine/common/lighting.md

 ---
-description: Lighting tools for Sonic Generations
+description: Lighting tools for the Hedgehog Engine
 ---
 # Lighting Tools